power-grid-cyber/GOALS-Grid-OALS/README.md

 ## Citation

-If you use OASIS in your research, please cite:
+If you use GOALS in your research, please cite:

 ```bibtex
 @article{goals2026,